deepaksood619/deepaksood619.github.io/docs/technologies/kafka/intro.md

 - Multiple clusters
     - The replication mechanisms within the Kafka clusters are designed only to work within a single cluster, not between multiple clusters
-    - *MirrorMaker*, is simple a Kafka consumer and producer, linked together with a queue.
-Can aggregate messages from two local clusters into an aggregate cluster, and then copying that cluster to other datacenters.
 - Named after writer *Franz Kafka*

 ## Apache Kafka 2.4